-I investigated a fire loss involving a very large oven, 10 stories high, used for curing coatings on an industrial fabric.
+We investigated a fire loss involving a very large oven, 10 stories high, used for curing coatings on an industrial fabric.
 A young firefighter was burned in response to this fire, one of a string of many fires that had occurred involving the oven.

 The investigation revealed that the fire occurred when a recirculation fan failed due to a broken shaft and therefore stopped circulating air.
 A gas burner that fired into this recirculation loop continued to operate and overheated the area due to the lack of airflow.
 This overheating ignited combustible residues that build up inside the oven and on its exterior due to leakage through the old ovens walls.

 NFPA 86, Standard for Ovens and Furnaces, is the widely acknowledged standard for the proper design and use of industrial ovens.
 Several of its provisions were not followed in the equipment installed at the subject site.
 The oven should have been equipped with air pressure switches on the recirculation fans that would have stopped the burner if the fan failed to operate.
 Also, a properly located high temperature limit switch would have sensed the abnormal elevated temperatures in the burner chamber and shut off the burner.
-I was also critical that a lack of ongoing cleaning at the plant allowed the accumulation of sufficient combustible residue to spread the fire.
+We were also critical that a lack of ongoing cleaning at the plant allowed the accumulation of sufficient combustible residue to spread the fire.
 Finally, the oven lacked a fire extinguishing system that could have extinguished the fire prior to its spread.
-After my investigation, I testified at deposition about the above problems on behalf of the injured firefighter’s legal representatives.
+After our investigation, we testified at deposition about the above problems on behalf of the injured firefighter’s legal representatives.
 Shortly thereafter, the case settled on a favorable basis.